plugorgau/plugorgau.github.io/pages/about/about.md

 *   ...make new friends and business contacts
 *   ...enable novices to connect with technical experts

-PLUG runs monthly events throughout the year including:
+We run monthly events throughout the year including:
 *   Speakers and Lightning Talks
 *   Workshops & Hack Days
 *   InstallFests